griffio/griffio.github.io/_posts/2015-06-12-Remote-First.md

   * e.g Try contacting your IT Helpdesk - this what it feels like to be remote.

 * Provincial culture - local teams working in Desk Farms - local assumptions.
-  * Ever experienced contacting your IT helpdesk?
+  * Ever experienced contacting these teams by email to source information?

 * Contingency Planning.
 Disaster recovery